haydenchan128/nvidia_model/readme.md

 ## The Algorithm

-This project is a resnet 50 model trained using this dataset https://www.kaggle.com/datasets/vencerlanz09/sea-animals-image-dataste.
+This project is a resnet 50 model trained using this dataset with more than 20 different sea animals.
 When an image is provided to the model, the algorithm takes in the image and runs it through the model to determine what type of sea animal it is.

 ## Training the model